Hikakin: 2024–present: Increasing subscribers and starting streaming on Twitch

-On December 22, 2024, Hikakin opened his own channel on the American live-streaming platform Twitch.
-On the 24th, he held his first broadcast, playing Minecraft hardcore mode for 12 hours.
+On December 22, 2024, Hikakin opened a channel on the American live-streaming platform Twitch.
+On the 24th, he held his first broadcast, playing Minecraft for 12 hours.
+He gained 76,000 Twitch followers in December, becoming the Japanese Twitch streamer who gained the most followers that month.
 After that, on January 17, 2025, he announced that he had opened a channel called "HikakinClipTV" on YouTube to post clips of his Twitch live-streaming.
-In a YouTube video, he said that he created this channel because his clip videos were popular on social media, and that "you can see a Hikakin for adults."
-This is the first time he has opened a channel in 12 years since he opened "HikakinGames" in 2013.
+In a YouTube video, he said he created this channel because his clip videos were popular on social media, and that "you can see a Hikakin for adults".
+This was the first channel he opened since "HikakinGames" in 2013.

 On January 24, 2025, Hikakin's sub-channel "SmaDigiTV" was discovered by X (formerly Twitter) user "Hikakin_Finder".
-This channel was established in March 2013, and only one game app review was posted in May of the same year.
-At the time of posting on January 24, the video had only been viewed about 4,000 times and had 54 subscribers, but due to its popularity, as of January 25, 2025, it had been viewed 28,000 times and had 3,000 subscribers.
+He opened this channel in March 2013, and only one game app review was posted in May of the same year.
+At the time of posting, the video had been viewed about 4,000 times and had 54 subscribers, but due to its popularity, as of January 25, 2025, it had been viewed 28,000 times and had 3,000 subscribers.
+In 2025, Hikakin and several other creators affiliated with Uuum commented on popular, trending titles on Google Play.
+In September, he appeared alongside fellow YouTuber Hajime Syacho at a promotional event for Asahi Breweries' "Mirai no Lemon Sour" (Future Lemon Sour), held at LaLa arena Tokyo-Bay in Funabashi, Chiba Prefecture.
+The event involved attempts to set two Guinness World Records; "Most people opening drink cans simultaneously" and "Most people toasting online and in a single venue simultaneously".
+They set both records, with 2,747 participants for the former and 2,806 for the latter.
+The record for the former was broken in Hoover, United States, in July 2026.

 YouTube content

-Bzz bzz, hello YouTube, I'm Hikakin.